meilisearch/documentation/guides/advanced_guides/faceted_search.md

 ## How does it work?

 Faceted search, also known as faceted navigation, is a technique that combines traditional search with a **faceted classification of items**.
-Setting categorical document attributes as "facet" enable efficient filtering within the different categories.
+Setting categorical document attributes as "facet" enables efficient filtering within the different categories.
 Such categorical attributes are, for example, movie genre, director, or language.
 Besides, faceting is a powerful feature that enables to build an intuitive navigation interface.

 Both faceting and filtering help drill down into a subset of search results.
 However, **faceting differs from [filtering](/guides/advanced_guides/filtering.md)**.

 - **Filters** exclude some results based on criteria.
 They allow users to narrow down a set of documents to only those matching these chosen criteria.
 In other words, filtering is used to filter the returned results by adding constraints.
-- **Facets**, on the other hand, are used to categorize the data into subsets that will be search upon: they reduce the number of documents to process.
+- **Facets**, on the other hand, are used to categorize the data into subsets that will be searched upon: they reduce the number of documents to process.

 Faceting and filtering aim at being complementary;  facets narrows down the set of documents to be searched upon, while filters reduce the number of documents coming out of a search.